 I’ll be sure to go into detail on each of these in a future blog post.

 This is one of my favorite fabrics for pets and their owners.
 It wears exceptionally well, is easy to clean, and typically is available in a variety of colors, although mainly only solids or a heathered look.
 This material does attract pet hair, but it is very easy to brush off because it does not embed itself into the fibers.
 It’s also resistant to nail or claw punctures!
 Add accents with pillows and throws (perfect for those nesters!!) in various prints, colors, and textures to add a personal touch.

 Ultrasuede is the name brand and original microfiber invented (Japan, 1970s).
 Since then, many other fabric houses have developed their own microfibers, in varying price points (usually less expensive).
 While just about any of the microfibers on the market today are quite durable and hold up to pets well, the name brand, Ultrasuede, is still the best on the market.
 If you were to compare samples of the typical microfibers in competition to the Ultrasuede, you would see some differences, including that Ultrasuede is usually thicker than the other variations.

 Still have some questions about one of these fabrics?
 Feel free to send me an email or post a comment below!
-And, don’t forget to check out my blog on the worst fabrics for pet friendly spaces!
+Don’t miss my blog post on the worst fabrics for pet friendly spaces!